 So, what’s a future-focused, debt-free Boss B to do?

 Keep reading to find out the three things Krawcheck says can do right now to jumpstart your financial future.

+Start Early.
+The best day to start saving and investing is today, even if you can save only a little bit.
 Commit to investing.
 You don’t have to start with a huge sum.
 You don’t even have to sacrifice your small indulgences (we’re looking at you, grande latte), but you do have to figure out how much you can tuck away every month and actually do it.
 Ellevest, Krawcheck’s investment platform, makes it easy to create a plan.
 All you have to do is plug in some basic stats, outline your financial goals, and in a matter of seconds, you get an investment strategy with specific suggestions of how to reach your target numbers.

 Plus, while most traditional advisors charge upwards of $1,000 for a financial plan.
 Ellevest is working to close the gender investing gap, so they don’t charge a penny for this first key step in taking financial control.
 They believe that every woman should have a plan — and that’s why theirs is totally free.
 Plus, it takes less time to customize than watching an episode of The Office.
 You can save your Ellevest financial plan, come back to it, adjust it, or share it, whether you invest with Ellevest or not.